 How to Contribute¶

-There are several ways you can make a contribution to this important problem:
+There are several ways you can make a contribution to this important cause:

 View: Make use of the community-created content in your own research by browsing, searching, and examining detailed evidence items.
-All CIViC data and source code are provided freely for almost any use.
+All CIViC data and source code are provided freely.

-Discuss: Participate in an ongoing discussion in an effort to reach community consensus on the appropriate clinical action(s) for a genomic event.
+Discuss: Participate in an ongoing discussion in an effort to reach community consensus on the appropriate clinical action(s) for a genomic event via comments.

-Apply/Reject: Editors and Moderators may apply or reject the edits made by other community members, after taking into account community discussions and opinion.
+Approve/Reject: Editors may approve or reject submitted Evidence, Assertions, and Revisions made by other community members, after taking into account community discussions and opinion.

-Before commenting, correcting, or creating, please visit the Curating, Knowledge Model, and FAQ pages to learn more about the CIViC data model and browse the existing content for examples.
+Before commenting, correcting, or creating, please visit the Curating, Knowledge Model, and FAQ pages to learn more about the CIViC data model and browse the existing content for Genes, Molecular Profiles (Variants), Cancer Types, or Therapies for examples.
 Understand the data model but unsure of where to start?
 Check out our list of high-priority gene for inspiration.